alin256/spade-gan-inversion/README.md

 **GAN.mako** files in sub-directories assume that the **NonstationaryGANs** repository is cloned in the same directory as **spade-gan-inversion**

 ## MPSlib (Optional)
-If you want to use the MPSlib package for generating new syntetic true fields, you can install it by following the instructions at https://github.com/ergosimulation/mpslib
+If you want to use the MPSlib package for generating new synthetic true fields, you can install it by following the instructions at https://github.com/ergosimulation/mpslib

+The MPSlib-produced files to reproduce the publication are included in this repository.